epacuit/stablevoting/README.md

 5. 05-AnalyzingElectionData.ipynb: Read and find the winnners in real elections from preflib.org (the election data is available in preflib-data/).

-6. 06-RunningTimes.ipynb: Graphs comparing the running times of Simple Stabel Voting and Stable Voting.
+6. 06-RunningTimes.ipynb: Graphs comparing the running times of Simple Stable Voting and Stable Voting.

 ## Profiles and Voting Methods